 5 Affordable Ways To Upgrade Your Basement

 A basement can be a damp, dank, underground storage shed — or it can be a bright and cheery extension of a home’s living space.
 If you’re looking to give your basement a makeover, there’s plenty that you can do without paying basement makeover prices.
-The following is a list of relatively cheap and easy fixes that can turn dull and dingy basements into comfortable, liveable square footage.
+The following is a list of relatively cheap and easy fixes that can turn dull and dingy basements into a comfortable liveable square footage.
 Here’s how to upgrade your basement on a budget.

 Damp Basements Are Gross: Invest in a Dehumidifier